timblakel/timblakel.github.io/changelogToDo/index.md

 - Utilized TypeScript, EaseJS, HTML, and CSS to create a site with an interactive bezier curve visual.

 ## To Do List
+- Add to bezier site.
+Title, description, ability to add points
 - Complete and/or read introductory React (+Hooks) and Bootstrap tutorials.
 - Complete and/or read introductory Jest tutorials.

 [Back to portfolio](https://timblakel.github.io/)